vsambor/npm-bundle-info/server/README.md

 # Install dependencies:
 `$ npm install`

-# On MacOS or Linux, run the app with this command:
+# Run On MacOS or Linux, run the app with this command:
 `$ DEBUG=myapp:* npm start` or just `$npm start`

-# On Windows, use this command:
+# Run On Windows, use this command:
 `> set DEBUG=myapp:* & npm start`

+# Test
+`npm test`

 # Available APIs